-If they have not had similar training previously, PRS students are recommended to attend the course in Advanced Quantitative Methods (AQM) in Hilary Term and submit all coursework.
-They should consult with their Supervisor and the AQM course providers about participating.
-Details of the AQM course can be found in the MSc Handbook, which is available via Canvas.
+PRS students that have not had previous similar training are recommended to attend and submit all coursework for the Advanced Quantitative Methods (AQM) optional paper for MSc and MPhil students.
+This paper is taught in Hilary Term and PRS students that wish to participate should consult with both their supervisor and the AQM course provider.
+Information about the AQM paper can be found in the MSc Sociology Student Handbook, which is available via Canvas and on the departmental website.